vikramhemchandar/git_assignment_HeroVired/README.md

 # Git and GitHub Assignment
 This assignment has 3 programs
- - CalculatorPlus python program
+ - CalculatorPlusPython Program
- - LFS (Large File Storage) program
+ - Git LFS
- - GeometryCalculator python program
+ - GeometryCalculator Python Program

 Following document discusses about the two python programs in detailed with **screenshots**

 ## Program 1.
-CalculatorPlus Application
+CalculatorPlus Python Program

 A simple Python calculator app that provides basic arithmetic operations and square root calculation.